 This FRS documents functional requirements for systems designed by and work performed by Transfer Line and Beam Absorber (TLBA) WBS element.

-This FRS addresses the functional requirements of the design and the specifications of each elements of the Beam Transport Line (BTL) from the PIP-II Linac to the Booster accelerator and Beam Absorber Line (BAL) to the dump.
+This FRS addresses the functional requirements of the design and the specifications of the Beam Transport Line (BTL) from the PIP-II Linac to the Booster accelerator and Beam Absorber Line (BAL) to the dump.

-This FRS addresses the functional requirements of the design and the specifications of the collimators, a full power abort absorber, and a movable low power absorber for Beam Transport Line (BTL) from the PIP-II Linac to the Booster accelerator and Beam Absorber Line (BAL) to the dump.
+This FRS addresses the functional requirements of the specifications and design of the collimators, a full power abort absorber, transfer line optics, and a movable low power absorber for Beam Transport Line (BTL) from the PIP-II Linac to the Booster accelerator and Beam Absorber Line (BAL) to the dump.

 Acronyms